Featherstone Rovers: 2014–present: Super League bid

 In the 2019 Championship season, Featherstone reached the Million Pound Game against Toronto Wolfpack but were defeated 24-6.

 On 10 October 2021, Featherstone once again reached the Million Pound Game with the opponents this time being French side Toulouse Olympique.
 Featherstone trailed 16-0 at half-time before losing the match 34-12.

 On 28 May 2022, Featherstone reached the final of the 2022 RFL 1895 Cup against Leigh but lost 30-16.

+In October 2022, Featherstone appointed Sean Long as their new head coach.
+On 7 August 2023, Featherstone terminated Long as head coach despite the club sitting eight points clear on the top of the RFL Championship table.

+On 3 June 2024, Featherstone were hit with a winding up petition due to unpaid debts.
+It was also reported that players had not had their wages paid on time.
+In the 2025 RFL Championship season, Featherstone finished 6th on the table.

+In late September 2025, the club failed to pay players and staff on time, prompting growing fears that Featherstone Rovers were heading into administration.
+Reports indicated that salaries due in September had not been delivered, and if payment was not made by the 5 pm deadline, players and staff risked being released as free agents.
+The club was also facing a winding-up petition by HMRC over an unpaid tax bill reportedly around £120,000.

 Kit sponsors and manufacturers

 Stadium

 Late 2008 saw a major announcement in the history of Featherstone Rovers, a possible move away from Post Office Road.
 Featherstone are in a rare situation, that they own an expanse of land around the current stadium.
 The proposed development would include a supermarket, community sports facilities and a purpose-built 12,000 capacity stadium though this could be reduced to a 6,500 modular design.
 Should it be needed the capacity can be increased to the required 12,000 if the club bid successfully for 2015 or 2018.
 Though more recent plans on the website state that the club "see the provision of a 21st century stadium through the enhancement (and movement!) of the existing Post Office Road pitch, development and provision of new stands and integral function and educational suites which will enable us to build on our existing and unique award winning community programmes."